ManWithABike/OPTICS-Clustering/README.md

 and execute the the *install.sh* script delivered with it.

 ***Alternative 2:***
-If you're uncomfortable running who-knows-what-they'll-do foreign scripts (and are too tired to check them before execution), you can do it manually:
+If you're uncomfortable running who-knows-what-they'll-do foreign scripts (and are too tired to check them before execution), you can also do it manually:
 ```sh
 #Clone the reporitory
 git clone https://github.com/CrikeeIP/OPTICS-Clustering